WirelessFidelity1/ESP32RET/README.md

 The original ESP32RET repository did not seem to work with 33.3kbps bus speed.
 So this fork forces 33.3kbps speed (it is hardcoded throughout)

+If you want to view the P-BUS, you should use this repository, use the original one for ESP32RET, it should work as is with the 500kbps speed.

 ESP32RET allows you to use a ESP32 as a GVRET serial device.
 This can be used with the tool SavvyCAN to send/receive frames to the vehicle's
 CANBUS network.
 Originally, I used a Arduino Nano + MCP2515 to view the I-BUS, but the ESP32 offers much more power and capability.